 Previously, green tea catechins were confirmed to have molecules capable of decomposing beta-amyloid protein.
 However, due to the nature of it binds with other proteins in the process of entering the body and reduces their effectiveness, studies using them as therapeutics have not been actively conducted.

 In order to check whether the green tea catechin component has the effect of decomposing the entangled tau protein, the research team incubated this component directly on the protein and observed it over time.
-As a result, about half of the tau protein that had been tangled was decomposed within 3 hours, and all tangled lumps disappeared after one day.
+As a result, regarding half of the tau protein that had been tangled was decomposed within 3 hours, and all tangled lumps disappeared following one day.
 After freezing the decomposing tau protein mass, the research team confirmed that the catechin component cuts the protein into harmless pieces.

 Then, through computer simulation, it was analyzed which molecules in the green tea catechins decomposed the tangled tau protein.
 It was confirmed that there are hundreds of molecules in the catechin component that can bind better with the tau protein.
 Among them, 6 molecules were found to play a role in decomposition.
 The research team selected the two molecules most active in the degradation process and named them ‘CNS-11’ and ‘CNS-17’, respectively.